ALICIA

 about.

-I am an archivist, museum, and data professional working at the intersection of collections, technology, and access.
+I am a data professional working at the intersection of collections, technology, and access.

 Before entering the GLAM field, I spent a decade running a digital marketing company I co-founded, where I learned firsthand how visibility is manufactured.
 First, through search engine optimization (SEO), then by proprietary social media platform algorithms.
 I became concerned about the way algorithmic decision-making was shaping culture, dictating what becomes visible and what remains hidden.
 This led me to ask deeper questions about access, bias, and the systems we entrust to preserve memory and enable access.